 5. Get On All Fours

 Kneel down and place your palms on the floor.
 Move around or rock from side to side in this position for 15 minutes each day, or for as long as you can.
 Don’t strain yourself.
-The movements should help your little one get into the
+The movements should help your little one get into the correct position for labor.

 Swimming on your belly is a great exercise to get your baby in the right position for labor.
 Swim lightly and avoid strenuous strokes.
 Even yoga is beneficial in adjusting the position of your baby.
 You should sign yourself up for some prenatal yoga classes when you get pregnant.